Novelist, Short Story Writer, Essayist, Founding Editor of The Forge Literary Magazine

 Our prison system is an abject failure, unless its only goal is to increase the suffering of everyone involved in it.
 In that case, mission accomplished.

-If God really hated gays, he probably wouldn’t have made so many of them Christian clerics and conservative politicians.
+If God really hated gay people, he probably wouldn’t have made so many of them Christian clerics and conservative politicians.
 And Jesus himself might have brought the subject up.
 Just once, you know, since it’s so important.

 To quote Donald Kennedy, if you can’t laugh at one of your beliefs, it’s probably wrong.